-But when they’re painfully large and growing on weight-bearing areas like the ball of your feet or on your soles?
+But when they’re painfully large and growing on weight-bearing areas like the ball of your feet or your soles?
 It could be a totally different scenario.
 Chances are, they most likely will burst anyway, so popping them safely could be the safest option.

-How To Pop and Treat A Blister Safely
+How to Pop and Treat a Blister Safely

 The most important thing to remember when popping blisters is cleanliness.
-Your hands, supplies, materials and work area should be as clean as a whistle.
+Your hands, supplies, materials, and work area should be as clean as a whistle.
 Once you’ve got that crossed off, do the following:

-- Gather all your materials: you’ll need a sterilized needle, disinfectants like alcohol and betadine, some gauze or clean cloth and bandages like Primapore for dressing.
+- Gather all your materials: you’ll need a sterilized needle, disinfectants like alcohol and betadine, some gauze or clean cloth, and bandages like Primapore for dressing.

 - Sterilize your needle.
 Simply clean it with alcohol and pass it over a flame to sterilize.
-You can also buy sterile ones from the drugstore
+You can also buy sterile ones from the drugstore.

 - Disinfect the area around the blister either with alcohol or betadine.
 If the blister you’re popping is relatively large, keep some clean gauze nearby.
 You’ll need it.

 - It’s popping time!
-Prick the blister with the needle, sometimes at 2 other points when needed.
+Prick the blister with the needle, sometimes at two other points when needed.
 It should drain on its own.
 Remember the gauze?
 Use it to catch or wipe the fluid off.
 Take special care not to rip out the skin over the blister.

 - Note the discharge from the blister.
 You’re pretty safe when the fluid is clear, with no foul smell.
-If you see cloudy, yellow and foul-smelling discharges, it is most likely infected and will need medical attention.
+If you see cloudy, yellow, and foul-smelling discharges, it is most likely infected and will need medical attention.

 - Apply antibacterial ointment and patch it up using some breathable, absorbent dressing.
-Home remedies like witch hazel, apple cider vinegar, and green tea have astringent and antibacterial properties that facilitate healing
+Home remedies like witch hazel, apple cider vinegar, and green tea have astringent and antibacterial properties that facilitate healing.

-Blisters can make even the most experienced hikers flinch.
-Many a hike have been made extremely uncomfortable or even cut short just because of a blister.
 Thankfully, there are easy ways to prevent them.
 Most of the time it all comes down to how much unnecessary friction your feet are getting, so make sure to take the necessary steps to cushion your feet and make them as comfortable as possible.